DelistedArt/data/docs/CONTRIBUTING.md

 * `links.twitter` - a link to the projects twitter account
 * `links.discord` - a link to the projects discord server
 * `links.website` - a link to the projects website
+* `images.primary` - a link to the projects primary logo/image

 Example: